Estimote/iOS-Proximity-SDK/README.md

 ## Additional features
 ### Caching data for limited internet connection use cases
 Since the version [0.13.0](https://github.com/Estimote/iOS-Proximity-SDK/releases/tag/v0.13.0) the ProximityObserver will persist necessary data locally, so that when there is no internet access, it may still be able to do proximity observation using that data.
-The only need is to call `startObserving()` on `EPXProximityObserver` instance at least once when the internet connection is available - it will fetch all the necessary data from the Estimote Cloud, and will store them locally for the later use.
+The only need is to call `ProximityObserver.startObserving([zone1,...])` instance at least once when the internet connection is available - it will fetch all the necessary data from the Estimote Cloud, and will store them locally for the later use.

-## Example app
+## Example apps
-The demo requires at least two Proximity or Location beacons configured for Estimote Monitoring with tags:
-- `blueberry` and `office` for the first one,
-- `mint` and `office` for the second one.
->**Note**:
->Estimote Monitoring is enabled by default in dev kits shipped after mid-September 2017.
-In order to enable it on your own check out the [instructions](https://community.estimote.com/hc/en-us/articles/226144728-How-to-enable-Estimote-Monitoring-).

-To get a working prototype, check out the Desk Observer app - [Swift](Examples/Swift/DeskObserver) or [Objective-C](Examples/Obj-C/DeskObserverObjC) version.
-It's a single screen app with three labels that change background color:
+To get a working prototype, download a [ready-made app template](https://cloud.estimote.com/#/apps/add) in the Estimote Cloud.
-- when you are in close proximity to the first desk,
-- in close proximity to the second desk,
+App ID & App Token credentials are generated automatically.

-- when you are in the venue in general.
+- Use [Proximity](https://cloud.estimote.com/#/apps/add/proximity-content-multiple) to run a simple demo in the foreground.
+- Use [Notification](https://cloud.estimote.com/#/apps/add/notification) to run a demo in the background and display notifications.

+Demos require Estimote Beacons [configured with Estimote Monitoring](https://community.estimote.com/hc/en-us/articles/226144728-How-to-enable-Estimote-Monitoring)

 ## Documentation
 [Here](https://github.com/Estimote/iOS-Proximity-SDK/tree/master/docs) you will find documentation.